sal55/langs/MLang/readme.md

 From my perspective, yes:

 * One of my languages will always be my first choice in any project (and has been for, ahem, about 40 years...)
-* I understand them perfectly
+* I understand them extremely well
 * I rarely have to do battle with the language; they will generally let me do what I want
-* They use a near-perfect syntax (IMO)
+* Naturally, they have a syntax I like
 * The tools (compiler, interpreter, assembler) are smallish, lean, self-contained and very fast
 * There are satisfyingly few external dependencies.
 Basically, they need a Windows OS, and that's it.

 (The first crude version of M didn't even use an OS.
 I wrote a long article about my native code compilers [here](../mycompilers.md).)

 So I have the advantage, which I know will not be shared by anyone else, of having language and tools  tailored to my needs.
-But I'm also not bothered that the languages and tools might be considered unbelievably crude by many (perhaps I'd better not say anything about text editor and IDE I use).
+But I'm also not bothered that the languages and tools might be considered unbelievably crude by many (perhaps I'd better not say anything about the text editor and IDE I use).

 M and Q have both in the past worked on Linux, so that box has been ticked.
 But that relied on using a C target for the M compiler, so not satisfactory.